AoEtechman/SHELS/SHELS-main/README.md

     python main.py --dataset1 mnist --ID_tasks 7 --total_tasks 10 --batch_size 1 --lr 0.0001 --epochs 10 --cosine_sim True --sparsity_gs True --load_checkpoint True --random_seed 5 --save_path ./dir

-  To run experiments with different datasets, choose dataset1 from [mnist, fmnist, cifar10, svhn, gtsrb] To load a preloaded set of experiments, use class_list_GTSRB.npz for GTSRB dataset and class_list1.npz for the other datasets by setting--load_list flag to True.
+  To run experiments with different datasets, choose dataset1 from [mnist, fmnist, cifar10, svhn, gtsrb, audiomnist] To load a preloaded set of experiments, use class_list_GTSRB.npz for GTSRB dataset and class_list1.npz for the other datasets by setting--load_list flag to True.

 ## Citing this work